On this page

-During my learning of Swift, many interesting things I will find.
+While learning Swift, I keep finding interesting things.
 Codable is one of them.

-Today, I defined a model with a tuple type, then Xcode told me some error.
-Codes may like as below.
+Today, I defined a model with a tuple type, then Xcode gave me an error.
+The code might look like this:

-You may want Xcode automatically complete all the codable stuff.
+You may want Xcode to automatically complete all the codable stuff.
 However, life is hard.
-Codes like these can even not be compiled.
-Xcode will tell you name cannot be synthesize the Person because of the FullName.
+Code like this cannot even be compiled.
+Xcode will tell you that it cannot synthesize Codable for Person because of FullName.

 error: default.playground:5:8: error: type 'Person' does not conform to protocol 'Decodable'